What Are Eyelash Extensions Made Of?

 Mink

-Today, real mink fur is sometimes used as a material for false lashes but practically never for lash extensions.
-In most cases, the term “mink lash extensions” is actually referring to PBT lash extensions designed to look soft and fluffy.
+Today, real mink fur is sometimes used in false lashes, but it’s much less common in modern eyelash extensions.
+In most cases, the term “mink lash extensions” refers to faux-mink lashes made from synthetic fibers such as PBT and designed to look soft and fluffy.

 Silk